 Since its inception in 1992 the BGRF has understood the importance of accountability and transparency and each year we are independently audited by a leading firm of accountants who specialise in sporting and not-for-profit bodies (Haysmacintyre LLP).

 You will find details on this site of how our income during the last financial year was spent: please click on the buttons at the top of this page to look at areas which interest you.
-If you would like to receive a copy of our 2019-20 Report & Accounts, which gives full financial details, then please click here to download a PDF version.
+For a copy of our 2020-21 Report & Accounts, which gives full financial details, please click here to download a PDF version.